 At least that’s true if you don’t know exactly where to get it.
 To do that, you’ll need to be familiar with the basics of life insurance.

-Here at Huntley Wealth, we provide low-cost life insurance policies to many people.
+We provide low-cost life insurance policies to many people.
 But, we prefer that our customers have at least a basic working knowledge of what’s involved in the life insurance buying process along with the life insurance underwriting process.

 In this guide, we’ll provide a high-altitude view of the process, while trying to spare you the more technical stuff that might only confuse you.